What is Zanaflex: Uses, Dosage, Side Effects, and Precautions

 Recommended Zanaflex Tizanidine Dosage

-After 1 to 4 days, the dosage can be increased from 2 mg to 4 mg.
-Daily dose of Tizanidine must not exceed 36 mg.
+After 1 to 4 days, the dosage can be increased from 2 to 4 mg.
+Most people feel better with the tizanidine 4 mg tablet than with the Tizanidine 2 mg tablet.
+The daily dose of Tizanidine must not exceed 36 mg.

 Can You Take Zanaflex With or Without Food?